orange-416/CLAC-GAN/README.md

 # CLAC-GAN
-code of Automatic Video Colorization based on Contrastive Learning and Optical Flow
+The code of Automatic Video Colorization based on Contrastive Learning and Optical Flow will be released soon.